galaxyproject/training-material/topics/metabolomics/tutorials/msi-analyte-distribution/tutorial.md

 >
 >    > ### {% icon comment %} Properties of the imzML file
 >    > To set the parameters for the mass spectrometry imaging tools correctly three parameters should be known about the dataset: Is the imzML file type processed or continuous, are the spectra profile or centroided mode and the accuracy of the mass spectrometer.
 For the chilli dataset the publication states that it is a processed imzML type in centroided mode.
-To be sure this information can also be extracted by opening the local imzML component of the file in a text editor.
-There we read for the chilli dataset:
+This information can also be extracted by opening the local imzML component of the file in a text editor or web browser.
+Line 10 and 11 state:
 >    >
 >    >      <cvParam cvRef="MS" accession="MS:1000128" name="profile spectrum" value=""/>
 >    >      <cvParam cvRef="IMS" accession="IMS:1000031" name="processed" value=""/>
 >    >
+>    > Starting from line 105 the "run" and "spectrumList" elements describe the acquired spectra in more detail:
+>    >
+>    >      <run defaultInstrumentConfigurationRef="IC1" id="_x0031_30704_IMGCHJ2">
+>    >      <spectrumList count="4166" defaultDataProcessingRef="pwiz_Reader_conversion">
+>    >        <spectrum defaultArrayLength="11127" id="controllerType=0 controllerNumber=1 scan=1" index="0" dataProcessingRef="pwiz_Reader_conversion">
+>    >          <cvParam cvRef="MS" accession="MS:1000511" name="ms level" value="1"/>
+>    >          <cvParam cvRef="MS" accession="MS:1000579" name="MS1 spectrum" value=""/>
+>    >          <cvParam cvRef="MS" accession="MS:1000127" name="centroid spectrum" value=""/>
+>    >          <cvParam cvRef="MS" accession="MS:1000528" name="lowest observed m/z" value="15"/>
+>    >          <cvParam cvRef="MS" accession="MS:1000527" name="highest observed m/z" value="2000"/>
+>    >          <cvParam cvRef="MS" accession="MS:1000504" name="base peak m/z" value="80.0377"/>
+>    >          <cvParam cvRef="MS" accession="MS:1000505" name="base peak intensity" value="3.72813e+006"/>
+>    >          <cvParam cvRef="MS" accession="MS:1000285" name="total ion current" value="2.42458e+008"/>
+>    >
->    >The spectra are in profile mode and not centroided.
-The information that the data is a processed imzML type is correct what means that each spectrum has an individual m/z axis opposite to the continuous imzML type where all spectra have the same m/z axis.
+>    > This means that the file consists of 4166 spectra (count="4166") and that the imzML type is 'processed' as the first spectrum (scan="1") has 11127 m/z values (defaultArrayLength="11127) while the following spectra (not shown here) have different numbers of m/z values.
+In processed imzML files each spectrum has an individual m/z axis opposite to the continuous imzML type where all spectra have the same m/z axis.
 In many software tools processed imzML files are not or only partly supported.
-The Cardinal software supports processed imzML files but requires a binning of the m/z values while reading the file.
+The MSI tools in Galaxy are based on [Cardinal](http://cardinalmsi.org/) and therefore support imzML files but require a binning of the m/z values while reading the file.
 The bin size should be chosen according to the m/z accuracy of the mass spectrometer.
 For the chilli dataset we therefore use 0.1 m/z as this results in m/z bins of 0.2 m/z what corresponds to the m/z step size that was used in the publication.
+>    >
+>    > Regarding the spectra, type line 10 states that the spectra are in profile mode while the 'run' section declares spectrum 1 as centroided spectrum.
+As the 'run' section is directly linked to the spectra in the ibd file this is the information to trust.
+Furthermore, the 'dataProcessingList' element gives a hint that peak picking was performed and the publication states the same.
 >    {: .comment}
 >
 {: .hands_on}

 > ### {% icon question %} Questions
 >